reimerb13/Baseball-Analytics-Practicum/README.md

 The missing values that existed in the Fielding2 data was imputed with the mean value for each column so that the Fielding2 data contained no missing values.

+A subset of the Fielding2 dataset was created that looked at the lgID that focused on the AL league.
+This subset was called Fielding2_AL.